MukurtuCMS/mukurtudocs/styleguide.md

 - Eg: `[create a new issue](https://github.com/omeka/classic-enduser/issues){target=_blank}`.

 ### Images
-- for a page go into the `embed` directory.
-Name images clearly, starting with an indicator of the relevant page, and use an underscore to separate out the image's purpose (for example, `items_addItem.png`).

-Images should never give information that is not provided in the text (or in the image alt text and title).
+- Images should never give information that is not provided in the text (or in the image alt text and title).
 No one with vision problems should be missing out.
 Think of images as a shortcut, not the only route, to understanding how to do something.

+**Location**
+- Place all images in the `embed` directory.

+**Filenames**
+- Name images clearly, starting with an indicator of the relevant page, and use an underscore to separate out the image's purpose (for example, `items_addItem.png`).
+- - CamelCase or hyphen-separated?
+- Number steps.

+**Alt text**
 All images should have alt text.
 A title can also be supplied if having some pop-up text would be useful to readers.
 An image entered in Markdown looks like this:

 ```